tolees/soldes/content/B07P5ZWT6L-fr.md

 ℹ️:

-- Vernis qui s’enlève à l’eau, spécialement conçu pour les enfants
+- The machine fits all nail sizes
-- A partir de 8 ans
+- A top coat is provided to finish the manicure and give a shiny and glamorous effect
-- Un top coat est fourni pour finaliser la manucure et donner un effet brillant et glamour
+- From 8 years
-- La machine s’adapte à toutes tailles d’ongles
+- Water remover nail polish, specially designed for children
-- 1 machine, 5 cartouches de motifs, 2 vernis et 1 protège-vernis inclus pour décorer jusquà 125 ongles
+- 1 machine, 5 pattern cartridges, 2 varnish and 1 varnish protector included to decorate up to 125 nails
-- Une superbe trousse pour ranger la machine et ses accessoires fournis
+- Choose your nail polish colour and apply a pattern to create the perfect manicure
-- Choisis ta couleur de vernis et applique un motif pour réaliser une manucure parfaite
+- The perfect birthday or Christmas gift
-- Le cadeau danniversaire ou de Noël idéal
+- A great bag for storing the machine and its accessories included

 [🛒 Achetez-le maintenant!!](https://www.amazon.fr/dp/B07P5ZWT6L/?tag=tolees0d-21)